AlexAlexd/vue-social-app/README.md

 ## Description
-Web app for reading/creating text and voice posts.
-And reading people posts, on which you subscribed.
+Web app for creating text and voice posts, with opportunity subscribe on people, to read their posts.

 ## Demo
 https://alexalexd.github.io/vue-social-app/